29 Sep 2017

 Probiotics can play an important part of any natural health regime.
 Whether someone is looking to alleviate specific symptoms, or just hoping to give their health a bit of a boost, then probiotics can be helpful.
 Because of some of the unfavourable lifestyle factors that compromise our gut flora it is often necessary to replenish our probiotic colonies on an ongoing basis, and supplementation is perhaps the easiest way to do so.

 So, whilst you might think that once you have established good gut flora that it can then be left to its own devices, in reality our lifestyles are now so challenging for our microbiome that many of us need to nurture it on an ongoing basis.

-The most important thing to remember is that whatever you find that works for your body, it’s usually best to stick with it.
-If it has got a strong backing from clinical trials this is the proof that shows the quality of the strain that is in your product.
+The most important thing to remember is that we're all individuals - whatever you find that works for you, go for it!
+If a probiotic supplement has a strong backing from clinical trials and you feel good taking it, it might be worth sticking with it for some time.
+Clinical research in probiotics tends to see the same product administered for months on end and there is certainly sense in that.
+But if you have a couple of probiotics you like, and alternating is right for you, that's absolutely fine!
 As for whether it's necessary to rotate or alternate probiotic supplements and brands in order to increase your microbiome's diversity?
-Well the jury's still out, but we're not convinced.
+Well the jury's still out, but looking at the research to date, we're not convinced.

 To read more on related subjects, try:

 Does it really matter what time you take your probiotics?

 1. Sui, J. et al (2002) dna analysis faecal lactobacilli humans consuming probiotic strain lactobacillus acidophilus.
 This trial was conducted using Lactobacillus acidophilus NCFM®, J Appl Microbiol, 93(5): 907-12